laravel/docs/authentication.md

 The simplest way to implement a custom, HTTP request based authentication system is by using the `Auth::viaRequest` method.
 This method allows you to quickly define your authentication process using a single closure.

-To get started, call the `Auth::viaRequest` method within the `boot` method of your `AuthServiceProvider`.
+To get started, call the `Auth::viaRequest` method within the `boot` method of your application's `AppServiceProvider`.
 The `viaRequest` method accepts an authentication driver name as its first argument.
 This name can be any string that describes your custom guard.
 The second argument passed to the method should be a closure that receives the incoming HTTP request and returns a user instance or, if authentication fails, `null`:

     use App\Models\User;
     use Illuminate\Http\Request;
     use Illuminate\Support\Facades\Auth;

     /**
-     * Register any application authentication / authorization services.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {